e-r-w/RuleSet-Validation/README.md

     }
   }
   ```
-  where `myForm` is the value of the `data-rule-set-validate` attribute.
-This should be the name of your form, but I'm not going to stop you.
+  where `myForm` is the name of the form and `myEmail` is the name/ngModel value of the of the input you are validating.

   If you fail to adhere to these object standards, you will most likely see run-time errors.
 I'm not going to baby-proof a monkey patch, deal with it.